gowthamvishnu/Docker-Q-A/README.md

-docker rm  containerid (to remove container after stoping the container) docker run -it -d --name vishnu imagename (to assain a custom name to a container) docker rename container_oldname conatiner_newname ( rename to a container)
+docker rm  containerid (to remove container after stoping the container) docker run -it -d --name vishnu imagename (to assain a custom name to a container) docker rename container_oldname conatiner_newname ( rename to a container) docker stats (it will show the memory usage by the container)(after ontainer start) docker system df(it will give you the all the  disk usage by the images and conainers,etc..) docker system prune(this will remove all the stopped containers,all networks not used by atleast one containers,all dangling images & all bild cache)
+Note:dangling images means the images which are not associated with the containers) docker system prune -a(it will remove all the images,this will remove all the stopped containers,all networks not used by atleast one containers, all dangling images & all bild cache)

+Summary:

+BASIC:
+docker version
+docker -v
+docker info
+docker --help
+docker login

+images:
+docker images
+docker pull
+docker rmi

+containers:
+docker ps
+docker run
+docker start
+docker stop

+system:
+docker stats
+docker system df
+docker system prune